Undergraduate Entrance Exams

 Kansas State Office of Admission offers ACT Workshops at the Manhattan, Olathe and Salina campuses during the year.
 You can learn more about these ACT Workshops by visiting the K-State's Admissions website.

-K-State offers an on-campus or residual test for enrolled, admitted, or applying students.
-The results of the residual test can only be used locally at K-State's Manhattan and Salina campuses.
-K-State allows residual ACT testing for students who need an ACT score for admission or if the student needs to improve their ACT score in order to meet the minimum admission requirement.
+K-State offers an on-campus ACT test for enrolled, admitted, or applying students.
+The results of the On-Campus ACT test can only be used locally at K-State's Manhattan and Salina campuses.
+K-State allows On-Campus ACT testing for students who need an ACT score for admission or if the student needs to improve their ACT score in order to meet the minimum admission requirement.
 If a student has met the minimum requirement, they will be allowed to take one residual test for scholarship purposes.

-Residual tests are administered by appointment during months when a national test is not being offered by ACT or if the K-State Test Center is not participating in testing on one of ACT's national test dates.
+On-Campus ACT tests are administered by appointment during months when a national test is not being offered by ACT or if the K-State Test Center is not participating in testing on one of ACT's national test dates.
 Scheduled test dates can be found on the home screen of this site.
-You can learn more about residual testing by reviewing this ACT Residual Testing brochure.
+You can learn more about on-campus testing by reviewing this On-Campus Testing brochure.
 To register, complete and submit the Testing Services Request Form to the testing office.
 Residual ACT test cannot be administered on a scheduled national test day.